 • Grapefruit skin is softer than lemon skin and harder to grate.
 If you can’t get a full teaspoon of rind, don’t worry about it—just use what you have.
 If you don’t have fresh grapefruits but are using packaged juice, just leave out the rind.

-• Separating eggs (yolks from whites) isn’t difficult, but you have to be careful.
-Here’s how I do it.
+• Separating eggs isn’t hard, but you have to be careful.
+Here's how I do it.

 Also try my delicious Orange Meringue Pie.